 SENIOR/WIC FARMERS' MARKET NUTRITION PROGRAM (FMNP)

 The WIC (Women Infant and Children) and Senior Farmers Market Nutrition Programs offer food benefits to eligible participants each year.
 Eligible participants receive checks that can be redeemed at farmers markets June through October on fresh fruits, vegetables and fresh cut herbs.
 This program is separate from SNAP (Foodshare), and checks can be redeemed directly with eligible vendors.
 Not all vendors at the Cadott Farmers Market accept FMNP checks.
 Vendors that accept FMNP checks will have a yellow sign displayed in their booth.
-For more information on Senior and WIC Farmers Market Nutrition program click here.
+For more information on Senior and/or WIC Farmers Market Nutrition program click here.